-There was no change to the number of TECs identified as priorities for management in the FMP area since the plan began.
-The Department continued to update the list of PECs, with 13 added within the FMP area since 2013.
+There was no change to the number of TECs listed in the FMP area since the plan began, as there was no legislative mechanism in place to list TECs.
+The Department continued to update the list of PECs, with 13 added since 2013.